rust-ndarray/ndarray/README.rst

   - ``ArrayView``, ``ArrayViewMut``:
     Lightweight array views.

-- General slicing, also with steps > 1, and negative indices to mean elements from the end of the axis.
+- Slicing, also with arbitrary step size, and negative indices to mean elements from the end of the axis.
-- Iteration and most operations are efficient on contiguous c-order arrays (the default layout, without any transposition or discontiguous subslicing).
+- Iteration and most operations are very efficient on contiguous c-order arrays (the default layout, without any transposition or discontiguous subslicing). and on arrays where the lowest dimension is contiguous.
 - Array views can be used to slice and mutate any ``[T]`` data.

 Status and Lookout
 ------------------

 - Still iterating on the API
-- Focus is on being a generic N-dimensional container
-- Implements numpy striding and broadcasting
-- Arithmetic operations and numerics need a rethink.
-They are not very well optimized.
+- Performance status:

+  + Arithmetic involving contiguous c-order arrays and contiguous lowest dimension arrays optimizes very well.
+  + `.fold()` and `.zip_with_mut()` are the most efficient ways to perform single traversal and lock step traversal respectively.
+  + Transposed arrays where the lowest dimension is not c-contiguous is still a pain point.

 - There is experimental bridging to the linear algebra package ``rblas``.

 Crate Feature Flags